Sgarbossa Criteria Overview

 - Concordant ST depression > 1 mm in V1-V3 (score 3)

-- Excessively discordant ST elevation > 5 mm in leads with a negative QRS complex (score 2).
-This criterium is sensitive, but not specific for ischemia in LBBB.
-It is however associated with a worse prognosis, when present in LBBB during ischemia.
+- Excessively discordant ST elevation > 5 mm in leads with a -ve QRS complex (score 2).

-A total score of ≥ 3 has a specificity of 90% for diagnosing myocardial infarction.
+These criteria are specific, but not sensitive for myocardial infarction.
+A total score of ≥ 3 is reported to have a specificity of 90% for diagnosing myocardial infarction.

 During right ventricular pacing the ECG also shows left bundle brach block and the above rules also apply for the diagnosis of myocardial infarction during pacing, however they are less specific.